-Are you looking for ways to manage your finances?
-Perhaps you are struggling with credit card debts.
-The good news is that a well-tailored debt management plan can help you consolidate your debt payments and lower interest rates.
+Are you looking for debt advice and ways to manage your finances?
+Perhaps you are struggling with credit cards debts.
+The good news is that a well-tailored debt.management plan can help you consolidate your debt payments and lower interest rates.

 Debt management is an unofficial agreement with the unsecured creditors for the repayment of your debts over a certain amount of time.

-A debt management plan (DMP) is a service or debt repayment program offered through a licensed debt management companies.
+A debt management plan (DMP) is a service or debt repayment program offered through a licensed debt manager companies.
 In this repayment schedule, the debt management company consolidates the credit card debts into a single and affordable monthly payment.
+These companies also offer debt advice, help you assess what you can afford to pay each month and make sure your DMP will help you repay your debts in a reasonable time, in amounts you can easily pay each month.

-The borrowers in this program agree to cease using their credit cards to get more affordable monthly payments and lower interest rates on their credit card debt.
+The borrowers in this program agree to cease using their credit cards to get more affordable monthly payments and lower interest rates on their credit cards debt.

 The debt management company will work with you to get a picture of your financial condition and the information on all the debts you owe.
 After acquiring all the information, your DMP provider will then work with creditors to find a repayment plan that will work for everybody.